Cooperative Graduate Education

 The P.C.
 Rossin College of Engineering and Applied Science permits graduate students to spend part of their research experience in industry, business, or a government agency.
 In general, the external research experience should be complementary to their graduate studies at Lehigh University and can count towards their degree program through ENGR 400 Engineering Co-op for Graduate Students (see Graduate tab).
 Permission of the department chair is required in order to participate in this program.

 Subject to university/federal regulations, when enrolled in courses at Lehigh University, a student can work for a maximum of 20 hours at the company/laboratory (co-op partner).
 If not enrolled in courses other than ENGR 400, a student will be permitted to work full time at the co-op partner.
-Full time employment over the summer will also be permitted.
+Full time employment over the summer may also be permitted.
 Maintenance of full-time status, however, requires that during the semester students must be registered for the minimum number of credit hours as listed in R&P or meet the qualifications to be certified as a full-time student.

 MS/MEng Co-op programs